''Is it illegal to not display a food hygiene rating sticker?''

 - Display the most recent hygiene rating sticker.

-- Place it where it is clearly visible near customer entrances.
+- Place it where it is clearly visible for customers to see near entrances.

 - It is good practice but not currently mandatory (although this may become law soon) to publish the hygiene rating online on the business website.
 Learn about the new guidance for out-of-home food businesses in our updated guide.